Frequently Asked Questions

 TE lots (short for transit-enabled lots) are lot-based items, also ploppable, but are not RUL bound, and are primarily intended to allow one’s sims to switch transit types (i.e. from being on a train to walking) or add some non-transit purpose to a particular stretch of a network.
 The most common uses of TE lots are transit stations and toll booths.

 How do I move between the different puzzle/FLEX/starter pieces, and how do I rotate them?

 The TAB key will move forward through a given set of puzzle pieces under a single icon, and Shift-TAB will move backwards.
 Rotation is accomplished through the Home and End keys.
 On macOS, it is actually Ctrl-TAB and Ctrl-Shift-TAB (TAB and Shift-TAB will still work, but will tend to skip every other item).

 What is up with the icon with the NAM logo at the bottom of the Highways menu, and why does it do nothing when I click it?

-The NAM logo icon is a diagnostic tool, which, if hovered over, will show you which version of the NAM controller you are currently running.
+The NAM logo icon is a diagnostic tool, which, if hovered over, will show you which version of the NAM Controller you are currently running.
 This can be useful in diagnosing issues pertaining to the NAM Controller.
 It is not supposed to do anything when you click it.

 Why is the game crashing after I place a puzzle piece?

 This is a bug in the game itself, typically triggered by attempting to place conventional puzzle pieces in the vicinity of TE lots.
 If, in the process of constructing a puzzle piece, the footprint of the puzzle piece overlaps that of the TE lot, even before the puzzle piece is placed, the game generally does not understand the configuration, and will immediately crash.
 This is an issue within the game’s executable, and as a result, it was long deemed an unsolvable issue.